-Ms. Fox is a member of the Fort Myers Rotary Club, has been a Captain and Event Lead for Relay for Life for the past several years, is a member of the board of directors of the Shelter for Abused Women and Children, and is active in numerous other organizations in the community.
-Amira’s husband Mike served with the Collier County Sheriff’s Office for 30 years and they have four children: Matthew, Kaitlin, Alyssa and Drew.
+State Attorney Fox is a member of the Fort Myers Rotary Club, serves on the board of the Shelter for Abused Women and Children, the board of The Foundation for Lee County Public Schools, the board of the PACE Center for Girls and has been a Captain and Event Lead for Relay for Life.
+Amira’s husband Mike served with the Collier County Sheriff’s Office for 30 years and they have four children.